-Valuation techniques used in fair value measurements need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-A valuation method may produce a fair value measurement that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although the Foundation believes its valuation methods are appropriate and consistent with those used by other market participants, the use of different methodologies or assumptions could result in different fair value measurements at the reporting date.
-There have been no changes in the methodologies used during the year ended June 30, 2022, and the valuation techniques utilized to determine fair value are consistently applied.
+The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
+Furthermore, although the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.